NCAA tournament bubble watch: Who can still miss the NCAA tournament?

 IN: Baylor, Kansas, West Virginia, Oklahoma

+Texas Tech and Texas play each other in the quarterfinals of the Big 12 tournament on Thursday, which essentially means that will be a play-in game.

 TEXAS TECH (NET: 22, NBC: Play-in game): The Red Raiders could not find a way to get a win over Kansas (1) at home on Saturday afternoon, and that means that they are almost assuredly going to have a stressful Selection Sunday.
 Texas Tech is now 18-13 on the season, but they have just three Quad 1 wins.
-The win over Louisville (8) is going to hold up really well, and they did pick up a win over West Virginia (19) at home, but with just a 7-13 mark against the top two Quads, I think the Red Raiders are going to want to win at least one Big 12 tournament game.
+The win over Louisville (8) is going to hold up really well, and they did pick up a win over West Virginia (17) at home, but with just a 7-13 mark against the top two Quads, I think the Red Raiders are going to want to win at least one Big 12 tournament game.
+They are 10-13 against Quads 1-3, which is even more worrisome.
 It would be awfully surprising to see this group end up missing the NCAA tournament, but that might be where we are right now.

-TEXAS (NET: 58, NBC: First four out): The Longhorns did all that work, winning five straight games to get themselves right into the middle of the bubble conversation, only to turnaround and get absolutely hammered by Oklahoma State (71) at home.
+TEXAS (NET: 69, NBC: First four out): The Longhorns did all that work, winning five straight games to get themselves right into the middle of the bubble conversation, only to turnaround and get absolutely hammered by Oklahoma State (61) at home.
 It’s not the end of the world — it’s only a Quad 2 loss, after all — but Texas only has seven total Quad 1 and 2 wins.
 They do have five Quad 1 wins — including at Texas Tech (22) and Purdue (32) — but that probably won’t be enough.
-I think they probably need to win two games in the Big 12 tournament to really feel comfortable on Selection Sunday.
-One might get the job done.
+I think they need to win two games in the Big 12 tournament to really feel comfortable on Selection Sunday.
+One might get the job done, especially since they get Texas Tech in their opener.

 BIG EAST BUBBLE WATCH

-XAVIER (NET: 40, NBC: Play-in game): The Musketeers ended the season having lost their last two games after Kamar Baldwin hit a three with 1.2 seconds left as Butler (17) knocked off the Musketeers.
+XAVIER (NET: 45, NBC: Play-in game): The Musketeers ended the season having lost their last two games after Kamar Baldwin hit a three with 1.2 seconds left as Butler (17) knocked off the Musketeers.
 Xavier has a weird resume.
-They are now 19-12 overall and 8-10 in the Big East, but they have just three Quad 1 wins and only one win over a top 35 team — at Seton Hall (35).
+They are now 19-12 overall and 8-10 in the Big East, but they have just three Quad 1 wins and only one win over a top 35 team — at Seton Hall (15).
 They are 3-11 against Quad 1 opponents, but they make up for that with a 7-1 mark against Quad 2 teams, no bad losses and strong metrics.
-They fell to the No. 7 seed in the Big East tournament with this loss, and I would not advise losing to DePaul (82) in the first round of that event, but even if they do I think Xavier has a pretty good chance to get in.
+Their only loss to a sub-40 opponent came at Wake Forest (111).
+They fell to the No. 7 seed in the Big East tournament, and I would not advise losing to DePaul (88) in the first round of that event, but even if they do I think Xavier has a pretty good chance to get in.

-MARQUETTE (NET: 25, NBC: 10): We need to have a conversation about Marquette at this point.
-The Golden Eagles lost their last three games of the regular season.
-They have now lost six of their last seven games.
-They are sitting at 18-12 on the season with an 8-10 mark in the Big East.
-The two worst losses that they have taken this season came in their last two games — at St. John’s (69) and at DePaul (82) — and in total, only two of their 12 losses came outside Quad 1.
-They have five Quad 1 wins and are 11-12 against the top two Quads.

-Now compare that to, say, N.C.
-State (54).
-The Wolfpack are currently sitting in the play-in game in Dave’s latest bracket update.
-They have few Quad 1 wins, an 8-10 record against the top two Quads and two Quad 3 losses, assuming that Georgia Tech (74) stays inside the top 75.
-The Golden Eagles have played their way into a bad seed at this point, but I still think they are pretty comfortably in the field right now.
-Things can still get weird for them if they lose their first game in the Big East tournament, but I think they’re OK.

 BIG TEN BUBBLE WATCH

-IN: Maryland, Michigan State, Ohio State, Penn State, Wisconsin, Iowa, Michigan, Illinois, Indiana
+IN: Maryland, Michigan State, Ohio State, Penn State, Wisconsin, Iowa, Michigan, Illinois, Indiana, Rutgers

-RUTGERS (NET: 31, NBC: 10): As of today, I think Rutgers is just about a lock for the NCAA tournament.
-They are now 19-11 on the season and 11-9 in the Big Ten, but more importantly, they just landed a road win over a top 35 opponent by beating Purdue (32) in overtime on Saturday.
-The Scarlet Knights are now sitting at 5-9 against Quad 1 opponents — including wins over Seton Hall (14), Maryland (18) and Wisconsin (26) at home — to go along with a sweep of the Boilermakers.
-The knock on Rutgers was that they only had a single win away from the RAC this season.
-Winning a Big Ten tournament game would end any and all doubt, but I think Steve Pikiell can go to sleep pretty easy tonight.

-PURDUE (NET: 32, NBC: Off the bubble): The Boilermakers lost to Rutgers (31) at home in overtime on Saturday, and that should just about do it for their at-large hopes.
-The Boilermakers are now 16-15 on the season.
-That is just too many losses.
+Dave has Indiana as a No. 9 seed and Rutgers as the most comfortable No. 10 seed.
+For all intents and purposes, he is saying they are a lock.
+He is the best in the business at this, so I am going to listen to him.
+They are both in.

 PAC-12 BUBBLE WATCH